School of Kinesiology and Nutrition

 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-75% of DPD graduates will be rated as outstanding or above average in knowledge of nutrition and food systems, as evaluated by Dietetic Internship Directors.
+75% of program graduates will be rated by supervised practice program directors as having outstanding or above average in knowledge of nutrition and food systems.

-75% of DPD graduates will indicate that they have adequate or more than adequate knowledge and skills related to nutrition and food systems to qualify for employment in dietetic and/or to further their education.
+75% of program graduates will indicate that they have adequate or more than adequate knowledge and skills related to nutrition and food systems to qualify for employment in dietetics and/or to further their education.

 PROGRAM GOAL 2